willemt/rsttst/README.rst

    4

-The test fails if the stdout doesn't match the block above.
+The test fails if stdout doesn't match the block above.

 Generating tests
 ----------------